jhochwald/PowerShell-collection/README.md

 If you find something bad (like a bug, error, or any issue), please report it here by open an [Issue](https://github.com/jhochwald/PowerShell-collection/issues).

-Or even better: Fork the Repository, fix it and submit a merge request, so others can participate to!
+Or even better: Fork the Repository, fix it and submit a [pull request](https://github.com/jhochwald/PowerShell-collection/pulls), so others can participate to!

 ### Request a feature